-Administration of a single dose of trametinib with a high-fat, high-calorie meal decreased AUC by 24%, Cmax by 70% and delayed Tmax by approximately 4 hours as compared to fasted conditions [see DOSAGE AND ADMINISTRATION].
+Administration of a single dose of trametinib with a high-fat, high-calorie meal decreased AUC by 24%, Cmax by 70%, and delayed Tmax by approximately 4 hours as compared with fasted conditions [see DOSAGE AND ADMINISTRATION].

 Trametinib is 97.4% bound to human plasma proteins.
 The apparent volume of distribution (Vc/F) is 214 L.